uberscott/astrobattle-book/src/the_battle_of_illus.md

-# Part 1: Prelude to the Battle of Illus
+# Part 2: The Battle of Illus